Rogan-afk/Analysis-of-NVIDIA-s-Growing-Influence-in-the-AI-Chip-GPU-Industry/readme.md

+# Analysis of NVIDIA’s Growing Influence in the AI Chip (GPU) Industry

-This study delves into the ascent of NVIDIA to its current position, where it monopolizes the discrete GPU market.
-What factors have contributed to NVIDIA’s tremendous success?
-Additional questions explored include:
+This study examines the ascent of **NVIDIA** to its current position, where it dominates the discrete GPU market.
+The analysis investigates the factors that contributed to NVIDIA’s tremendous success and explores several key questions.

+---

+## Questions

+- **Market Correlation:**
-• Is there a correlation between bitcoin values (from 2016 to 2022) and NVIDIA’s graphics share prices during that time period?
-Conclusions drawn from this correlation will be discussed.
+  Is there a correlation between Bitcoin values (2016–2022) and NVIDIA’s share prices during that period?
+  → Conclusions drawn from this correlation are discussed in detail.

+- **Competitor Comparison:**
-• Comparison of stock prices for AMD and NVIDIA.
-How did NVIDIA outscale its rival, AMD?
+  How do AMD and NVIDIA stock prices compare?
+What allowed NVIDIA to outscale its rival, AMD?

+- **AI Growth & Market Impact:**
-AI growth accelerated from 2019 to 2023, coinciding with NVIDIA’s sales growth.
+  Did the surge in AI adoption (2019–2023) coincide with NVIDIA’s rapid sales growth?

-• Prediction analysis of NVIDIA’s most popular graphics card in the midrange price segment of the next-gen graphics cards (RTX 50XX series and RTX 60XX series).
+---

+## Tools & Methods

+- **Data Analysis:** Pandas, Data Cleaning, EDA
+- **Visualization:** Matplotlib, Seaborn
+- **Machine Learning:** Scikit-learn
+- **Forecasting:** Time Series Models & Regression Analysis

+---

+Find the key Article in this repository (PDF file).

+## Key Takeaway

+NVIDIA’s growth is not just a product of superior hardware but also **timely alignment with market shifts**—AI acceleration, cryptocurrency mining, and strategic product positioning—all reinforcing its dominant role in the GPU industry.